Smooth Crossover Between Weak and Strong Thermalization using Rigorous Bounds on Equilibration of Isolated Systems: Introduction

 Although very successful in explaining a large range of phenomena, statistical mechanics still raises debates about its foundations.
 In particular, how to justify the use of ensembles to describe single systems and to show that macroscopic systems reach an equilibrium thermal state, even though the laws governing the motion of the microscopic constituents have time-reversal symmetry.
 In the classical scenario, the most known argument to solve some of these problems is chaos and ergodicity: to show that the system dynamics explores all, or almost all, the accessible phase space and thus time averages, that occur in real experiments, agree with ensemble averages used in calculations \cite{Haar95}.
 In the quantum case, there are also many works trying to establish such a connection.
 However this approach has its problems: for example, it is hard to prove that a system is ergodic, and the time scales to have ergodic behavior are much larger than usual physical time scales (see Sec.
 I of \cite{Borgonovi16} and \cite{Alessio16}).

-Another approach, usually named Typicality, is to show that most, or typically, microscopic configurations correspond to equilibrium macroscopic states.
+Another approach, usually named Typicality, does not involve dynamics.
+One shows that most, or typical, microscopic configurations correspond to equilibrium macroscopic states.
 This approach was proposed already by Boltzmann \footnote{See \cite{Lebowitz93, Lebowitz07} and Sec.
 8 of \cite{Brown09} for a discussion about how Boltzmann changed his arguments to justify the second law} and extended to the quantum scenario by von Neumann, showing that most pure quantum states correspond to an equilibrium macroscopic state \cite{Goldstein10}.
-With Typicality, it is argued that one does not need to consider ensembles (mixed states) and it is possible to show equilibration even for individual isolated systems described by pure states.
+With Typicality, it is argued that one does not need to consider ensembles (mixed states) and it is possible to show equilibration even for individual isolated systems described by point in the phase space or pure states in the Hilbert space.
 There are still debates about the best approach (see \cite{Lebowitz93}, the comments, reply, and \cite{Singh13}).
-Nonetheless, in the last decade, many works revived this approach by studying Typicality from a quantum information perspective \cite{Popescu06, Gogolin16}.
+Nonetheless, in the last decade, many works revived this approach by studying Typicality from a quantum information perspective \cite{Popescu06, Gogolin16, Mori18}.
 Furthermore, if most states appear at equilibrium, it is expected that generic dynamics, and not only ergodic ones, will lead to equilibration.
-In fact, it is possible to show that isolated quantum systems, described by a pure quantum state and evolving unitarily, in general, equilibrate.
+It is possible to show that isolated quantum systems, described by a pure quantum state and evolving unitarily, in general, equilibrate.
 Most of these recent works deal with the problem from an abstract and formal perspective: proving general theorems about mathematical properties of generic Hamiltonian and initial states for equilibration to happen \cite{Reimann2008, Linden08, Gogolin16}.
 While these works are very general and rigorous, they do not give much information about the relevant physical properties of equilibration.